Rahulchandeshware/Proxify.GG/README.md

 # 📌 Proxify.gg Testing Documentation

-Welcome to the **Proxify.gg Testing Repository**!
+Welcome to the **Proxify.gg Testing Repository**!Proxify.gg is a platform that provides gaming proxies and anti-detection tools to help gamers reduce lag, bypass region locks, and improve their connection to game servers
 This repository contains comprehensive test documentation, including **test plans, test cases, test scenarios, summary reports, bug reports and selenium ** for the Proxify.gg website.

 ---